Acid–base titration: Alkalimetry and acidimetry

+In this case, the strong acid (H2SO4) is neutralized by the base until all of the acid has reacted.
+This allows the viewer to calculate the concentration of the acid from the volume of the standard base that is used.

+The standard solution (titrant) is stored in the burette, while the solution of unknown concentration (analyte/titrate) is placed in the Erlenmeyer flask below it with an indicator.

 Indicator choice

 A suitable pH indicator must be chosen in order to detect the end point of the titration.
 The colour change or other effect should occur close to the equivalence point of the reaction so that the experimenter can accurately determine when that point is reached.
 The pH of the equivalence point can be estimated using the following rules: